 Freestanding punching bags are excellent substitutions for hanging heavy bags.
 No installation or dedicated space is required, and these bags are portable.

 But, there are a few typical problems with them.
-Within this post, I'll show you these problems and give solutions to them.
+I’ll show you these problems and solutions to them within this post.

 1. The punching bag is moving

-Typically, the bag's base is made of plastic, so if we place it on a smooth floor, it shifts.
-The best is to establish a rubber mat, similar to those used in gyms, under the base.
-That stops the moving, plus protects the floor.
+Typically, the bag’s base is made of plastic, so it shifts if we place it on a smooth floor.
+The best is to establish a rubber mat under the base, similar to those used in gyms.
+That stops the moving plus protects the floor.

 2. The bag falls over when I kick it

-Since kicks are much more powerful than punches, we need a massive and very stable bag such as Wavemaster XXL, Ringside Elite, or the PowerSystem Powerforce.
+Since kicks are much more powerful than punches, we need a massive, stable bag such as Wavemaster XXL, Ringside Elite, or the PowerSystem Powerforce.
 These bags have a huge base that can be loaded with hundreds of pounds of water or sand.
-Plus, they have spring inside that absorbs the kicking energy much better.
+Plus, they have a spring inside that absorbs the kicking energy much better.
 So, buy a bag that is made for kicking.

-By placing a rubber mat, and extra loads on the base also helps to avoid falling over.
+Placing a rubber mat and extra loads on the base also helps to avoid falling over.

-Another reason for tilting is that you buy a bag that is too light for you.
+Another reason for tilting is that you buy a too light bag for you.
 For punching bags, the rule is to pick a bag that is half of your weight.
 But, if you want to kick the equipment, buy one heavier than you, about twice your body weight.

 3. Water or sand is better for filling the base?

-Of course, filling the bottom with water is the simplest, since it's quite complicated to pour the sand through the hole.
-The best is that if we add both.
+Of course, filling the bottom with water is the simplest since pouring the sand through the hole is quite complicated.
+The best is if we add both.
 This way, we can get maximum weight and with that stability.
-Plus, there's no spilling water.
+Plus, there’s no spilling water.

-Use arid sand since that's the only way you can pour the sand into the bottom.
+Use arid sand since that’s the only way to pour the sand into the bottom.
 You can buy sand in sacks or put the sand in the sun to dry.
-Pour some water than sand, and repeat it until the base is fully filled.
+Pour some water, then sand, and repeat it until the base is fully filled.
 After some weeks, check out if refilling is required.

 4. The neck of the bag broke

-Firstly, I don't recommend kicking these bags since they aren't strong enough.
-So, use only for boxing workouts.
-Big guys with enormous punching power should also buy a more sturdy bag or use these lightweight bags to substitute double end bags.
+Firstly, I don’t recommend kicking these bags since they aren’t strong enough.
+So, use it only for boxing workouts.
+Big guys with enormous punching power should also buy a more sturdy bag or use these lightweight bags to substitute double-end bags.

 5. The bag is short for me

-The bag's hitting surface should a bit higher than you, and a few inches are enough.
-Therefore, you can practice head and body shots to have a complete boxing workout.
+The bag’s hitting surface should be higher than you, and a few inches are enough.
+Therefore, you can practice head and body shots to complete a boxing workout.
 If you want to practice high kicks, you can buy an even taller bag.

 6. My hands hurt when I hit the bag

-Always wear heavy bag gloves when you strike the bag, also wrap your hands.
+Always wear heavy bag gloves when you strike the bag, and also wrap your hands.
 The hands and wrists consist of a lot of small bones and joints.
-A significant an unlucky punch and you get a severe hand injury.
+A significant and unlucky punch and you get a severe hand injury.